NotALakeLurk/NotALakeLurk/README.md

 - 👋 Hi, I’m @NotALakeLurk
 - 👀 I’m interested in ...
 Developing code for games and websites.
-- 🌱 I’m currently learning ... c#, python, web development (html, css, js, php)
+- 🌱 I’m currently learning ...
+C#, Python, web development (html, css, js)
 - 💞️ I’m looking to collaborate on ...
 Nothing at the moment
 - 📫 How to reach me ...
 You can reach me at TheRedCoat787@Gmail.com